geometer/sandbox/README.md

 **Prerequisites**:

 * Python 3 (tested with 3.6 and 3.7)
-* Python libraries: numpy, scipy, sympy, networkx
+* Required libraries: numpy, scipy, sympy, networkx
+* Optional library: matplotlib (used in sketcher only)

 **Python library/app prototype(s)**: